 We used part of the back ground beds for pumpkin/squash patch, and built a spiral herb garden at the front of the garden.

-We involved four local schools in our school plantings: St. Dominique, Cyril Varney, Jean-Ethier Blais and Holy Trinity.
+In partnership with Healthy Kids Community Challenge and the Community Garden Network, we involved four local schools in our school plantings: St-Dominique, Cyril Varney, Jean-Ethier Blais and Holy Trinity, and the Best Start Hub.
+The program was branded as Cultivate Your Neighbourhood.
 Children planted seeds and nurtured them in their classrooms, then came to plant their plants in June.
 We also held a summer garden celebration and a fall harvest lunch involving local schools and neighbourhood children.